-The UEFI BIOS of your computer supports an interface called System Management BIOS (SMBIOS) Reference Specification.
+The UEFI BIOS of your computer supports an interface called System Management BIOS (SMBIOS) Reference Specification, version 2.8 or later.
 SMBIOS provides information about the hardware components of your computer.
 It is the responsibility of the UEFI BIOS to provide information about itself and the devices on the system board.
 This specification documents the standards for getting access to this BIOS information.